 This appendix contains all results based on calculated reliabilities using the omega coefficient as the coefficient of choice instead of the alpha coefficient.

-explanation why.
+Explanation of Relevance.

 Omega was included since it has been argued to be a more informative measure of reliability than alpha, while also providing validity evidence for the scale (Crutzen & Peters, 2017; Deng & Chan, 2017).
+We focused our attention on the Cronbach’s Alpha in the main text, because Cronbach’s Alpha is used more commonly in research allowing us to make comparisons between calculated and reported reliabilities.
+Furthermore, we were able to calculate the standard error of alpha to be used in the Reliability Generalization meta-analysis.
 Omega was calculated using the omega function in the psych R package (William Revelle, 2023).
 Default arguments were used in the function except the nfactors argument, which was set to 1.

 Models.

 To separate between and within variance in reliability, a multilevel random intercept model was specified with replication set as the grouping variable, which was the same model used for testing.
-The difference was that the omega value of a replication was used as dependent variable in this instance, using the lmer function from the lme4 package (Bates et al., 2015).
+The difference was that the omega value of a replication was used as dependent variable in this instance, using the lmer function from the lme4 package VERSION (Bates et al., 2015).

 The ICC was calculated similarly based on the omega as was done for Cronbach’s alpha in the article.

-The analysis for H3 related the calculated average reliability coefficients for each replication set to whether the replication was successful when judged at meta-significance level of alpha<.05.

-A multilevel random-intercept, and a random-slope equivalent model to the model above were also run for Omega, similarly to what was done for Cronbach’s alpha in Appendix B.
+NOALINEABREAK The analysis for H3 related the calculated average reliability coefficients for each replication set to whether the replication was successful when judged at meta-significance level of alpha<.05.
+NOALINEABREAKA multilevel random-intercept, and a random-slope equivalent model to the model above were also run for Omega, similarly to what was done for Cronbach’s alpha in Appendix B.

-Results + Comparison Interpretation.
+Results & Comparison Interpretation.

 For omega the mean (values calculated in the population across replication sets) was 0.789 with a standard deviation of 0.163.